dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 </web-app>
 ```

 The first two elements in this file are responsible for setting `FacesServlet` up and configuring it.
-The `servlet-mapping` element instructs this servlet to handle requests to `*.jsf` URLs and deal with them in the context of JSF.
-The last two elements, the `listener` elements, are responsible for integrating JSF into the Spring context.
+The `servlet-mapping` element instructs this servlet to handle requests to `*.jsf` *URLs* and deal with them in the context of *JSF*.
+The last two elements, the `listener` elements, are responsible for integrating *JSF* into the Spring context.

 The second XML file that we need is called `faces-config.xml`.
 Let's create this file under the `src/main/webapp/WEB-INF/` folder with the following content: